AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-basic-troubleshooting.md

 Perform the following steps to copy and check the output generation log file in a text editor:

-1. Once you have initiated the output generation process, click **Outputs** in the DITA map console.
+1. Once you have initiated the output generation process, select **Outputs** in the DITA map console.

-1. Click on the link in the **Generated At** column after the job is complete.
+1. Select the link in the **Generated At** column after the job is complete.

     The log file opens in a new tab.

-1. Click **Copy Log** button.
+1. Select **Copy Log** button.
 The log file is copied to the clipboard.
 1. Open a text editor and paste the log file in the editor.

 1. Scroll through the log file and check for messages.